KaindlJulian/setiv/README.md

 {"event":"backtrack","from_level":1,"to_level":0,"kind":"conflict","reason":"analyze"}
 ```

-An `init` event opens every log with the variable count and the clause database..

-Nine events cover the search: `init`, `decide`, `propagate`, `conflict`,
-`learn`, `backtrack`, `restart`, `delete_clause`, `result`.

-The specification defines the shape of the stream.
-It does not tell an adapter author which internal sites to
+The specification defines the shape of the events, how the viewer expects them.
-hook or how much of the solver's state to expose.
-Fields a consumer branches on are a closed set that every solver
-can fill in.
-Everything solver specific, heuristic names or the internal phase
-that requested a backtrack, is optional and display only.
+Since the protocol is designed to be decoupled from a specific solver,
+the decisions on when and how these events are emitted is up to the implementation
+of an adapter.

 See

 - [`event_protocol/solver_event_protocol.md`](event_protocol/solver_event_protocol.md) for the full specification and details on how to implement the protocol for a solver.
 - [`event_protocol/json_schemas/solver_event_schema.json`](event_protocol/json_schemas/solver_event_schema.json) for a json schema to validate against.

-### Adding a solver

-Emit the events at the corresponding points in the solver's search, then run
-`replay_check.py` on the output until it passes.
-The spec's "Implementing an
-adapter" section covers the hook points that are easy to get wrong, above all
-`backtrack`, which belongs at the solver's internal unwind function and not at
-its call sites.

 Reference implementations:

-- [`solvers/setiv-dpll`](solvers/setiv-dpll), an around 500 lines textbook DPLL solver
+- [`solvers/setiv-dpll`](solvers/setiv-dpll), an around 300 lines textbook DPLL solver
 without optimizations.
 Does not emit all events, because either they are not relevant
 to pure DPLL (e.g. `learn`) or the solver does not implement this behavior (e.g. `restart`).
-- [`solvers/cadical`](solvers/cadical), a fork with the hooks in `src/hooks.cpp`
+- [`solvers/cadical`](solvers/cadical), a fork of CaDiCaL with the hooks in `src/hooks.cpp`
-  behind an abstract `SolverObserver`, so the hook code and the NDJSON writing
+  and an abstract `SolverObserver`, to seperate the hook logic and the JSON writing.
-  stay separate.
-- [`solvers/satch`](solvers/satch), a fork with the hooks in `satch.c` and the
-  NDJSON writer in `events.h`.
-Turns features off at compile
-  time, so one source gives two solvers: `satch-cdcl` is CDCL stripped to
-  roughly what the protocol describes, and `satch-dpll` is `--no-cdcl`, a pure
-  DPLL that resolves a conflict by flipping the last decision instead of
-  learning.
-Both configurations are in `solvers/build.py`.